🇳🇴

 Easiest → Near Impossible

-Level 1 is driven by supermarket coverage and city vegan venues — husmannskost menus and rural Norway are a separate challenge entirely.
+Level 1 is driven by supermarket coverage and city vegan venues.
+Husmannskost menus and rural Norway are a separate challenge that requires active navigation.

 Self-Catering